-Increments/decrements in the provision are calculated annually based on the change in the net present value of the future cash outflows of costs for environmental monitoring (unwinding of the discount rate).
+Increments/decrements in the provision are calculated annually based on the change in the net present value of the future cash outflows of costs for environmental monitoring.
+The unwinding of the discount is expensed as incurred and recognised in the statement of comprehensive income as an interest expense.